-The following are answers to frequently asked questions regarding the Early Childhood Education and Care program.
+Find answers to your frequently asked questions regarding the Early Childhood Education and Care program.

 Jobs for Early Childhood Education and Care degree and certificate graduates are available in a variety of childcare centers, in public school preschools as assistants, at park districts and other facilities working with children in various capacities.
 Educational credentials that you have earned and places of employment will determine the position.

 *If you are seeking employment in a school district for early childhood education, grades pre K-2, you will want to look into transfer options at COD as you will need to attend a four-year college to obtain your degree and Professional Educator License (PEL), You can find more information on state licensure through the Illinois State Board of Education.

 The Early Childhood Education and Care program will prepare you to enter the early childhood education and care field.
 Our certificates and degrees equip students with the necessary skills, knowledge and attitudes to appropriately work with infants, toddlers, preschool and school-age children.

 The program is an entitled institution through Gateways to Opportunity.
 Gateways awards state recognized credentials, which will make you more marketable when applying for jobs in this field.
 As an entitled institution, the successful completion of a certificate or degree in early childhood from COD makes you eligible to apply for a variety of Gateways Leveled Credentials.

 Hiring guidelines will vary depending on your place of employment.
 You will all need to meet the minimum requirements, for teachers, assistant teachers, and directors, listed in Subpart D of the DCFS Licensing requirements.